exercism/pharo-smalltalk/README.md

 While there many ways to help, by far the easiest and most useful contribution is to complete a solution for any of the currently "open" exercise.

   * Ensure your image is caught up to the exercism/pharo-smalltalk master (and push any changes back to your fork)

   * The exercises are all TestCases that been automatically generated from the aforementioned problem-specifications repository.
 You will find them as subclasses of ExercismTest in the ExercismWIP package.

+  * Once you have selected an Exercise you want to work on, create an Issue in Github specifying "Convert Exercise <name>".
+This will let others know you are working on one, and will also form a basis for your later pull request

-  * Each WIP exercise already has the problem description in its class comment, and if you run the tests, you can TDD a solution (in the debugger if you run the first test by itself).
+  * Each WIP exercise already has the problem description in its class comment, and you run its tests and TDD a solution (in the debugger if you run the first test by itself).

   * You may need to adjust the test if it's not idiomatic Smalltalk (our generator is pretty basic - however this said, some corrections might be appropriate as PR's back to the upstream [problem-specification](https://github.com/exercism/problem-specifications) text)

-  * Update the exercise meta data on the class side of the exercise by overriding the #exercise method and filling in a difficlty, topics etc. You should also fill in some Hint text in the Test comment tab (at the bottom - replacing TBD)
+  * Update the exercise meta data on the class side of the exercise by overriding the #exercise method and filling in a difficlty, topics etc. You should also fill in some Hint text in the Test comment tab (at the bottom - by replacing the text TBD)

-  * update the package of the chosen example to Exercism (i.e. move it out of the WIP package)
+  * Update the package of the chosen example to Exercism (i.e. move it out of the WIP package)
-  * create a new branch in Iceberg with the name of the exercise you chose
+  * Create a new branch in Iceberg with the name of the exercise you chose (you can use the Iceberg tool for this, and enter your issue number from above)
   * Before submitting your pull request, Run all the tests for the Pharo exercises and ensure they all pass
-  * Now get your solution reviewed by pushing your branch to your fork and then starting a PR on exercism/pharo-Smalltalk
+  * Now get your solution reviewed by pushing your branch to your fork and then creating a PR on exercism/pharo-Smalltalk
   * follow your PR and answer any ensuing questions
   * finally submit any adjustments and a maintainer will run the generator to create the Exercism assets (via configlet) and commit the final solution so it appears on the site

 ### Conventions

-- We use [SUnit](https://en.wikipedia.org/wiki/SUnit) (the original xUnit libary) and no additional 3rd-party-frameworks.
+- We use [SUnit](https://en.wikipedia.org/wiki/SUnit) (the original xUnit libary) and no additional 3rd-party-frameworks for exercises.
 - For consistency, we use the test parameter order: `self assert: actual equals: expected`